 My marketable product was “A Personal Strategy for Boutique Employability.”

 Here we come to the question, “So what?”
 WHO would care about this product and WHY?

 Second, narrowly define and clarify whom your product will best serve.

 My product, “A Personal Strategy for Boutique Employability,” best serves multi-dimensional (i.e., multi-potential) job seekers who often have a hard time fitting into, or feeling fulfilled by, traditional job classifications.
 Most have a sense of the broad contours of a professional situation that would fit their unique set of abilities and aspirations, but few know how to craft such a space for themselves within an organization.
 People who fall into this category include

 Having narrowly defined the categories of people who might benefit from my product and understanding the kinds of challenges they face, WHY would they value my work?

 Third, outline the benefits that your product has to offer to the people that you wrote the book for.

-Those who invest in their boutique employability don’t need to pretend they want to be a part of a traditional, department store-like pool of highly qualified applicants.
-Instead, they can determine for themselves, with precision, the organization best suited to their unique profiles.
+Those who invest in their boutique employability don’t need to pretend that they want to be a part of a traditional, department store-like pool of highly qualified applicants.
+Instead, they can determine for themselves, with precision, the organization best suited for their unique profiles.